bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 $HistoryPatient is equivalent to the [$GetDemograhpics with the withHistory parameter](OperationDefinition-bc-patient-get-demographics.html#metadata-in-parameters).

-_elements=identifier is equivalent to the [$GetDemographics with the idenifiersOnly parameter](OperationDefinition-bc-patient-get-demographics.html#metadata-in-parameters).
+_elements=identifier is equivalent to the [$GetDemographics with the identifiersOnly parameter](OperationDefinition-bc-patient-get-demographics.html#metadata-in-parameters).

 ### Design Outcomes - Details